-Would you like to have homemade elderberry jam, juice, or wine?
-If so, you may need to gather from numerous plants.
-So, how can you increase your supply of elderberries in your backyard without purchasing an entire orchard?
+Do you have a desire to create your own elderberry jam, juice, or wine?
+If so, you may need to gather from various plants.
+However, is it feasible to grow your own elderberry plants in your garden without purchasing an entire orchard?

 We’ve got you covered.
 Let’s check out the 6 ways you can propagate your existing parent elderberry bush or tree!